stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/9-complete-app.md

 - Completion of all previous labs in the workshop
 - Understanding of all core Kubernetes concepts

+!!! warning
+    Execute `cd ../009-complete-app` to navigate to this lab directory

 ## Lab Environment Validation

 Let's create a dedicated namespace for our final exercise: